 9. Explain what happened, why you believe it hat against.
 Indicate who was involved.
 Be sure to differently than you.
 If you have any other infor supporting documentation to the form.
 (Attach a o include how other persons were treated mation about what happened, please attach 10.
 What remedy are you seeking for the alleged disc not result in the payment of punitive damages or 11.
 List any other persons that we should contact for complaint.
 Please list their names, phone number 12.
-Have you filed your complaint, grievance, or lawsuit with any other agency or cou suit with any other agency or court?
+Have you filed your complaint, grievance, or law suit with any other agency or court?
 Which agency or court: Filing date: Status (pending, resolved, etc.): Result, if known: Complaint number, if known: Do you have an attorney in this matter?
 Con mplainant Signature Date